LBHackney-IT/person-listener/README.md

-# LBH Base Listener
+# LBH Person Listener

-Base Listener is a boilerplate template application for creating for new Listener applications for LBH
+Listener application implementing an AWS function to receive messages that will result in additional processing within the person domain

 ## Stack